Winter in Greater Chicago is unpredictable each year, often harsh.

 Hire a Company That Uses Multiple Ice-Melting Methods

-Your commercial snow removal company should be able to use multiple forms of ice melt products to avoid road salt damage.
-In Greater Chicago, that means rock salt and calcium chloride.
+Your commercial snow removal company should have access to a variety of ice-melting products to prevent damage from road salt.
+In Greater Chicago, this includes rock salt and calcium chloride.

 Using it on large, open areas like parking lots, though, works great.